lmlife2016/remove-null-selector-loader/README.md

   }
 }
 ```
-remove-null-selector-loader will remove 'body:null-selector':
+remove-null-selector-loader will remove 'body:null-selector', css is like below:
 ```css
 html div { background: red; }
 ```

-## advantage
+## Why use it ?
-keep nesting in less, but the css selector will not too long.
+Keep nesting in less, but the css selector will not too long.